Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

 });TXT records attach text values to a DNS name.
-They show up in ownership verification, SPF, DKIM, DMARC, and assorted platform verification flows.
-The DNS layer sees text chunks.
-The application or external service gives those chunks meaning.
+They appear in ownership verification, SPF, DKIM, DMARC, and many platform verification flows.
+DNS only carries the text chunks.
+The application or external service decides what those chunks mean.

 dns.resolveTxt('example.com', (err, records) => {